ThomasLastName/multiverse/functional_bnns/README.md

 # Summary

-**IMPORTANT: At this time, the package is still in development, and is not yet ready for use by a general audience.**

 ## Main Features

 This package fulfills a need for reliable, modular, general, and efficient open source implementations of variational Bayesian neural networks (BNNs).